Echinacea angustifolia; Echinacea pallida; Echinacea purpurea; Purple coneflower

-Archaeologists have found evidence that Native Americans may have used echinacea for more than 400 years to treat infections and wounds and as a general "cure-all."
+Archaeologists have found evidence that Native Americans may have used echinacea for more than 400 years to treat infections and wounds, and as a general "cure-all."
 Throughout history people have used echinacea to treat scarlet fever, syphilis, malaria, blood poisoning, and diphtheria.
 Although this herb was popular during the 18th and 19th centuries, its use began to decline in the United States after the introduction of antibiotics.
 Echinacea preparations became increasingly popular in Germany throughout the 20th century.
 In fact, most of the scientific research on echinacea has been conducted in Germany.

-Today, people use echinacea to shorten the duration of the common cold and flu and reduce symptoms, such as sore throat (pharyngitis), cough, and fever.
-Many herbalists also recommend echinacea to help boost the immune system and help the body fight infections.
+Today, people use echinacea to shorten the duration of the common cold and flu, and reduce symptoms, such as sore throat (pharyngitis), cough, and fever.
+Many herbalists also recommend echinacea to help boost the immune system and help the body fight infections.General Uses

-Several laboratory and animal studies suggest that echinacea contains active substances that enhance the activity of the immune system, relieve pain, reduce inflammation, and have hormonal, antiviral, and antioxidant effects.
+Several laboratory and animal studies suggest that echinacea contains active substances that boost immune function, relieve pain, reduce inflammation, and have hormonal, antiviral, and antioxidant effects.
 For this reason, professional herbalists may recommend echinacea to treat urinary tract infections, vaginal yeast (candida) infections, ear infections (also known as otitis media), athlete's foot, sinusitis, hay fever (also called allergic rhinitis), as well as slow-healing wounds.
-One study even suggests that echinacea extract exerted an antiviral action on the development of recurrent cold sores triggered by the herpes simplex virus (HSVI) when supplied prior to infection.
+Preliminary studies in the lab suggest echinacea may help inhibit colon tumors when combined with cichoric acid.
+One study even suggests that echinacea extract exerted an antiviral action on the development of recurrent cold sores triggered by the herpes simplex virus (HSVI) when taken prior to infection.Common Cold

-Whether or not echinacea helps prevent or treat the common cold remains under debate.
+Whether or not echinacea helps prevent or treat the common cold remains controversial.
 Some studies have shown that the herb can make you feel better faster.
 Others suggest that echinacea has no impact on a cold at all.
 Several clinical trials have shown that people who take echinacea as soon as they feel sick reduce the severity of their cold and have fewer symptoms than those who do not take the herb.
 One study of 95 people with early symptoms of cold and flu (such as runny nose, scratchy throat, and fever) found that those who drank several cups of echinacea tea every day for 5 days felt better sooner than those who drank tea without echinacea.